altair-sossai/l4d2-iptables/README.md

 - [[L4D2] Servers are heavily vulnerable to empty UDP packet DOS attacks #5141](https://github.com/ValveSoftware/Source-1-Games/issues/5141)
 - [DoS-Protect_SM](https://github.com/cravenge/DoS-Protect_SM)
 - [100% CPU usage and low tickrate after hours of server usage #665](https://github.com/SirPlease/L4D2-Competitive-Rework/issues/665)

-## Contributing
-If you have suggestions or improvements, please open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.